Diagnosing the massive-seed pathway to high-redshift black holes: statistics of the evolving black hole to host galaxy mass ratio: Methods

 The second fitting formula comes from \citet{Wise_2014}, which finds stellar mass and halo mass statistics from a cosmological simulation.
 In their Table~1, they provide log$(M_{\rm vir})$ and log$(M_*)$ statistics for $6.5 \leq\log(M_{\rm vir}/{\rm M}_\odot) \leq 8.5$ in 0.5 dex bins.
 We interpolate across log$(M_{\rm vir})$ to derive log$(M_*)$ for a given halo mass and apply this to haloes with $10^{6.5} \leq M_{\rm halo}/{\rm M_\odot} \leq 10^{8.5}$.
 We note that these statistics are generated from a simulation that ran until $z=7.3$, but we apply them to haloes with redshift $z \geq 6$.
 For haloes with a mass between these two bounds, $8.5 \leq\log(M_{\rm vir}/{\rm M}_\odot) \leq 10.5$, we calculate stellar mass by interpolating across halo mass between the smallest mass calculated with \citet{Behroozi_2019} and the largest mass calculated by \citet{Wise_2014}, for every branch.
 We show an example of our stellar mass calculation in Fig.~\ref{fig:sm_comp}, applied to a randomly selected MC branch.
 Though the DCBH formation mechanism assumes little to no star formation at the time of forming the SMS and subsequent black hole seed, we follow this stellar mass description which gives generous estimates for the initial stellar mass, making our OMRL calculations conservative.

 Black holes are assumed to form shortly after the haloes reach the ACT.
 Similar to S22, we explore a range of parameters.
-Initial seed black hole masses in the \texttt{Renaissance} simulation are estimated to fall within the range $10^4 {\rm M_\odot}\leq M_{\rm BH} \leq 10^6 {\rm M_\odot}$, in agreement with the expected seed mass for the DCBH formation pathway.
-We achieve agreement with this by estimating the initial black hole mass to be some fraction of the baryonic material, $M_0 = f_{\rm BH}\frac{\Omega_b}{\Omega_m}M_{\rm halo}$, with $f_{\rm BH} \in \{ 0.1, 0.5\}$.
+Initial seed black hole masses in the \texttt{Renaissance} simulation are estimated to fall within the range $10^4 {\rm M_\odot}\leq M_{\rm bh} \leq 10^6 {\rm M_\odot}$ where gravitational collapse to a SMBH is triggered by relativistic instability.
+We note that a re-simulation of two of the atomic cooling haloes in the Renaissance suite found lower SMS masses of $M{\approx}10^2-10^{4} M_\odot$ \citep{Regan_2020b}, with higher $J_{\rm LW}$ yielding a higher mass.
+However, the haloes in this re-simulation experienced a much smaller $J_{\rm LW}$ (${\sim}10 J_{21}$) than we investigate here $({\sim} 10^3 J_{21})$, so we expect our seeds to be much more massive.
+We estimating the initial black hole mass to be some fraction of the baryonic material, $M_0 = f_{\rm cap}\frac{\Omega_b}{\Omega_m}M_{\rm halo}$, with $f_{\rm cap} \in \{ 0.1, 0.5\}$.
 This typically yields black holes with masses $10^4 - 10^5 {\rm M_\odot}$.
 The growth of these black holes is assumed to follow the Eddington rate

 with speed of light $c$, gravitational constant $G$, mean molecular weight $\mu$ ($\mu \sim 0.6$ for ionised primordial H+He gas), proton mass $m_{\rm p}$, Thomson cross section $\sigma_{\rm T}$, and radiative efficiency $\epsilon$.
-This leads to a black hole mass given by $M_{\rm BH}(t) = M_0\exp(t/\tau_{\rm fold})$ with e-folding time $\tau_{\rm fold} = (\sigma_{\rm T} c \epsilon)/(4\pi \mu G m_{\rm p}) \approx $ 450$\epsilon$ Myr.
+This leads to a black hole mass given by $M_{\rm bh}(t) = M_0\exp(t/\tau_{\rm fold})$ with e-folding time $\tau_{\rm fold} = (\sigma_{\rm T} c \epsilon)/(4\pi \mu G m_{\rm p}) \approx $ 450$\epsilon$ Myr.
 Assuming efficiency $\epsilon \approx 0.1$, we consider $\tau_{\rm fold} \in \{40, 80\}$ myr.
-We additionally quench black hole growth when the mass of the black hole exceeds a prescribed fraction of the baryonic matter in the halo, capping $M_{\rm BH} \leq f_{\rm BH} M_{\rm halo} \Omega_{\rm b}/\Omega_{\rm m}$.
-To summarise, our simple model governs black hole growth through $f_{\rm BH}, \tau_{\rm fold}$, $M_{\rm halo}$, and $M_0$ (which is determined by $f_{\rm cap}$ and $M_{\rm halo}$).
+We additionally quench black hole growth when the mass of the black hole exceeds a prescribed fraction of the baryonic matter in the halo, capping $M_{\rm bh} \leq f_{\rm cap} M_{\rm halo} \Omega_{\rm b}/\Omega_{\rm m}$.
+To summarise, our simple model governs black hole growth through $f_{\rm cap}, \tau_{\rm fold}$, $M_{\rm halo}$, and $M_0$ (which is determined by $f_{\rm cap}$ and $M_{\rm halo}$).

+We start the growth of our black holes immediately after formation.
+While stellar feedback could initially stunt black hole accretion in most ACHs, recent work has suggested that black holes born in biased progenitor halos that end up in very massive haloes (such as the $M{\sim} 10^{12} M_\odot$ host explored in this work at $z=6$) do not experience significant stunting (e.g. see the comparisons between the left and right panels in Fig.~12 in \citealt{Inayoshi_2020}).